How do I apply?

 How long is my audition time slot?
 What should I do?

 Performers will be given a TOTAL OF TWO MINUTES AUDITION TIME (strictly enforced) to present their selections.
-Time will begin after you slate your name.
-You are not required to slate the titles of your audition songs/monologues.
+An MC will introduce you just before you begin, so you do not have to slate your name.
+You are not required to slate the titles of your audition songs/monologues, but may do so if you wish.
+Your time will begin after you slate.

 Musical Theater should prepare one song (or two 16-bar samples) and one brief monologue.
 An accompanist will be provided, or applicants may bring their own accompanist.
 Singers must bring their own sheet music.
 If the NETC accompanist is used, music must be in the right key (the accompanist will not transpose).
-It is strongly recommended against singing acapella or using recorded accompaniment.
+It is strongly recommended against singing acapella or using recorded accompaniment, but there are no rules against doing so.
+NETC does not provide playback equipment and your timeslot will not be extended in the event of technology malfunction.

 Acting Only should prepare two brief contrasting monologues.
 Shakespearean monologues are not required.
 One chair will be provided (that you must place yourself).
 Props and costumes are not recommended.